How Can I Help My 20 Year Old Daughter With Anxiety?

 My 20-year-old daughter is having lots of problems with anxiety.
 She can no longer work or go to school.
 My wife and I have asked her to get help but she thinks her anxiety is caused by external reasons, which isn’t helping.
 I came across your website and would like to know what I can do to help her?

 Thank you for your email.
-I’m sorry to hear your daughter is struggling with anxiety.
+I’m sorry to hear your daughter is struggling with anxiety disorder and its symptoms.

 I wish you and your daughter every success in overcoming her anxiety issues.